EffieML/EffieML/README.md

 </div>

 <p>
-    I'm looking forward to embark on the next major chapter in my life.
+    I have been working as a geophysist in oil & gas industry for the past 10 years.
+Now I'm looking forward to embark on the next major chapter in my life.
 I am passionate about solving challenging problems and learning new skills!
 <p>

 -------